-Special arrangements may be made by members of the bar or others for attending any particular part or branch of instruction, at rates of charge in proportion to the above.
+Special arrangements may be made by members of the bar, or others not regular students of the Law School, for attending any particular part or branch of instruction, at rates of charge in proportion to the above.

 Board can be had in the city at prices varying from \$4 to \$10 per week.